 Food and eating out with kids in Barcelona

-Catalan food is flavourful, simple and showcases the bounty of the Mediterranean.
+Catalan food is flavourful and simple and showcases the bounty of the Mediterranean.
 But sometimes expats miss a good old burger and fries.
 Of course, these can be found in chain restaurants such as the Hard Rock Café.

-Sometimes it takes a little investigation, but hard-to-find food and ingredients from back home can usually be found in speciality stores and online.
-El Corte Ingles in Plaza Catalunya and DeliShop stock a good variety of ingredients for international cuisine.
-American and British goodies can be found at A Taste of America and A Taste of Home, while Asian ingredients can be found at the Extremo Oriente supermarket near Plaza Catalunya.
+Sometimes it takes a little investigation, but expats can usually find hard-to-find food and ingredients from back home in speciality stores and online.
+El Corte Ingles in Plaza Catalunya stocks a good variety of ingredients for international cuisine.
+American and British goodies can be found at A Taste of America and A Taste of Home, while expats can find Asian ingredients at the Extremo Oriente supermarket near Plaza Catalunya.

 ►For other sightseeing options, have a look at Lifestyle in Barcelona

 ►Travelling elsewhere in Spain?
 Read through Kids in Madrid